Abelian categories from triangulated categories via Nakaoka-Palu's localization: Localization via generalized Hovey twin cotorsion pair (gHTCP)

 \end{lemma} \begin{proof} By definition, $Q_{LR}(\udef)$ and $Q_{RL}(\tinf)$ form classes of isomorphisms.
 Thus the first assertion holds.
 Since $\Im Q_{LR}\subseteq \T/\I$ and $\Im Q_{RL}\subseteq \U/\I$, the existence of $\eta$ forces $\Im Q_{RL}\in\Z/\I$. \end{proof}

 A commutativity of $R$ and $L$ is a key property to prove many assertions in this article.
 So we introduce the following terminology.

-\begin{definition} Let $\P$ be a pair of a left cotorsion pair and a right one satisfying \textnormal{(Hov1)} and \textnormal{(Hov2)}.
+\begin{definition} Let $\P$ be a pair of a left cotorsion pair and a right cotorsion pair satisfying \textnormal{(Hov1)} and \textnormal{(Hov2)}.
 If there exists a functorial isomorphism $\eta:Q_{LR}\xto{\sim}Q_{RL}$, then the pair $\P$ is called a \textit{generalized Hovey twin cotorsion pair} (\textit{gHTCP}).
 Morover, the associated localization $\mathsf{L}_\mathbb{V}:\C\to\C[\mathbb{V}^{-1}]$ is called the \textit{gHTCP localization} with respect to $\P$. \end{definition}